Vienna · Operators

 • Geschaeftsfuehrer and engineer bios led by titles and academic ties.
 Doctor-Engineer credentials and TU Wien chairs do not carry weight with a US enterprise procurement officer or a US program manager looking for a US peer.

 • Slow follow-up cadence.
-Two weeks of considered silence reads as care in DACH and as disinterest in the US.
+Two weeks of considered silence lands as care in DACH and as disinterest in the US.
 The opportunity is gone before the follow-up lands.

 The fix sequence